jeremytammik/tbc/a/1789_secrets_2.md

 Tim Burnham  17 days ago
 The attached zip above is really asking how I can either prep the fam instance on Revit's side so that it exports as a block, or is there something i can do on the autocad side to discover and group all these primitives into a block.
 Hoping the former has a workflow I can do.

-Stefan Dobre  17 days ago
+--->

-I looked at the attached files and I understood the issue.
-It’s about nested families in certain conditions – The nested Family is “Shared” and the nested family is an annotation family while the main one isn't.
+**Answer:** I looked at your sample files and I understood the issue.

+It’s about nested families in certain conditions &ndash; the nested Family is 'shared' and the nested family is an annotation family while the main one isn't.
-Let me check with my Product Owner  and see what we can do.
-Today he is on vacation.
-I’ll discuss tomorrow with him and come back with an answer

-Tim Burnham  17 days ago
-Awesome that is great, thank you!
-If anything could be done API wise I am happy to write.
-Cheers!

-Stefan Dobre  16 days ago
 In your example the symbol (shared family) has a mark that is different from the mark of family instance containing it.
 It looks like the intent is to schedule the two components differently, even though in Revit they are placed using the same family.
 If this is the case, you can add a logic to group all the primitives from the shared family into its own block.
 You can look at each entity’s xData where you will find ID of element that produced that entity.
-I don’t know of a way to get the ID of the family instance and tie it to all the shared families contained, in case you want a block containing all the entities from the family and shared families, so I’m adding @dobriai.
+I don’t know of a way to get the ID of the family instance and tie it to all the shared families contained, in case you want a block containing all the entities from the family and shared families.

-Tim Burnham  16 days ago
-This is great, thank you Stefan.
-One other easy'ish question.
-What are other xdata index values indicate?
+**Response:** This is great, thank you!

+One other easy'ish question: What do the other xdata index values indicate?

 <center>
 <img src="img/rvt_dwg_export_xdata.png" alt="Revit DWG export xdata" width="600">
 </center>

-Stefan Dobre  15 days ago
-Here are the codes that we use:
+**Answer:** Here are the codes that we use:

 <pre class="code">
   // XData Identifiers